 Envisioned in Norway and made a reality in the UK, Jaja Finance is a mobile- and digital-first credit card provider.
 Jaja rebuilt the concept of the credit card, creating digital and physical credit card solutions with a client in mind.
 Jaja’s product has a strong focus on the personalization of the services they provide.
 The company is an innovative and adaptive fintech startup, which is not afraid of experimentation and testing new waters.

 Most recently, Jaja bought the bank of Ireland’s UK credit card business for some $670M.
 In addition, the fintech company will be an issuer of the credit cards for the Bank’s UK business and the UK’s Automobile Association.

 Jaja strives to simplify and customize the world of credit and make it more “down to earth” so any person can use it without being anxious about hidden fees and other not-so-pleasant surprises.

 10x Banking created a cloud-based digital banking platform for financial companies.
 At the core of the system that the company provides is a 10x SuperCore platform, which is used to ensure that customer data is not duplicated anywhere in the system for security purposes.

 10x Banking provides its clients with a bunch of advantages:

 – helps cut development costs

-- creates real-time bank customers records to ease the onboarding process.
+– creates real-time bank customer records to ease the onboarding process.

 10x Banking’s purpose is straightforward — to make digital banking ten times more convenient.